waqassadiq/directives-start/README.md

 these are represented by * in the start

 ## generating the directive
+One should use the Renderer for any DOM manipulations.
 $ ng generate directive better-highlight or
 $ ng g d better-highlight